 In 2009, information about family circumstances is known for only one of the seven surrendering mothers.
 This mother was married and had two older children.
-Of the three mothers who abandoned their infants in 2009, one mother lived at home with her mother and grandmother and nothing is known about the other two mothers' family circumstances.
+Of the two mothers who abandoned their infants in 2009, nothing is known about their family circumstances.